lmcai/PhyloHerb/README.md

 sbatch getorg.sh <forward.fq> <backward.fq> <output prefix>
 ```

-For more details using this bash file, see the [botany2021 tutorial](https://github.com/lmcai/PhyloHerb/blob/main/botany2021_tutorial/README.md#3-large-dataset-and-batch-submission-to-cluster).
+For more details using this bash file, see the [botany meeting tutorial](https://github.com/lmcai/PhyloHerb/blob/main/botanymeeting_tutorial/README.md#3-large-dataset-and-batch-submission-to-cluster).

 *IMPORTANT*: Make sure you load the correct environment and provide absolute path to the input data if they are not in the current directory by modifying relavant variables in `getorg.sh`.
 Instructions for single-end data can also be found in `getorg.sh`.